Appropriate outfits to wear for occasions to look on point

 Girls, admit it.
-We’ve all grown up dreaming of our fairytale weddings and have it all planned out in our heads, or literally in book, if you’re like Emma Allan and Olivia Lerner from Bride Wars.
+We’ve all grown up dreaming of our fairytale weddings and have it all planned out in our heads, or literally in a book, if you’re like Emma Allan and Olivia Lerner from Bride Wars.
 Nevertheless, every wedding has its own personality (thanks to its bride) and commands a particular wardrobe, regardless of the location or grandiosity.
-And we’re here to help: From opulent weddings at The Plaza to a pastel-themed wedding by the beach, here’s our guide to navigating wedding dress codes and top tips on nailing them.
+And we’re here to help: From opulent weddings at a five-star hotel to a pastel-themed wedding by the beach, here’s our guide to navigating wedding dress codes and top tips on nailing them.

 You know you’re in for a fabulous evening soiree if the wedding invitation explicitly says “black tie” for the dress code.
 Originating from British and American conventions for dressing in the nineteenth century, black tie refers to a semi-formal attire for events from 6pm onwards.
 Men have it easy—anything from a prototypical tuxedo to a dinner jacket will do.
 But for women, gowns are a must—which comes with a whole other set of do’s and don’ts, not forgetting decisions that have to be made on the colour, fit and level of extravagance.
 We recommend going with a fit that’s most flattering for your body shape and a shade of colour complementary to your skin’s undertone (here’s our guide)—the same goes for jewellery.
 Ladies with cooler (or bluer) skin tones, should opt for silver or white gold jewellery whereas those with warmer undertones will look better with yellow gold accessories.